mrdatawolf/stlc/README.md

 18. Still in src run php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"
 19. Still in src run composer require laravel/jetstream
 20. Still in src run php artisan jetstream:install livewire --teams
-21. In an admin console run Set-ExecutionPolicy Unrestricted
+21. In an admin console run Set-ExecutionPolicy Unrestricted (make sure you are doign this in powershell)
 22. Still in src run npm install then npm run dev
-23. In the admin console run Set-ExecutionPolicy Restricted to return it to default.
+23. In the admin console run Set-ExecutionPolicy Restricted to return it to default. (make sure you are doign this in powershell)
 24. Create docker-compose.yml
 25. Fix any errors shown.
 26. Go into docker desktop and start webserver.
 There is an issue with the order the docker instances come up so you have to manually start this one for now